 Melt 1/2 cup butter and chocolate chips in microwave or in saucepan.
 (Here’s how I do it: put chips in a big pyrex bowl, microwave one minute.
 Add stick of butter to bowl, microwave one more minute.
 Stir until smooth.)
 In a separate bowl, sift together flour, salt, cinnamon, and cayenne.

-Whisk eggs and vanilla extract into the chocolate mixture.
+Whisk in the sugar, and then the eggs (one at a time) and vanilla extract into the chocolate mixture.
+(Note: I find that the brownies turn out fudgier when I whisk this by hand rather than in a mixer.)
 Add flour mixture and stir until combined.
 Spread batter into prepared pan.
 Bake 45-50 minutes.

 In the meantime, make the frosting: